 Could they do a better job at bringing the Shire to life?
 Absolutely.

-For example, the music throughout the entire park is not at all Hobbit-style music, but rather Guatemalan marimba music.
-It just changes the vibe completely and takes you out of the fantasy you came here for.
-(The only Shire music playing can be heard as you pass through the entrance of Hobbitenango when arriving or leaving.)
+It changes the vibe entirely and removes you from the fantasy you came here for.
+The only Shire music playing can be heard as you pass through the entrance of Hobbitenango when arriving or leaving.

-If you only have 1-2 hours to spare, then I don’t think it would be worth your while to visit Hobbitenango from Antigua.
+If you only have 1-2 hours to spare, I don’t think it would be worth your while to visit Hobbitenango from Antigua.
 However, if you plan on spending a full day there, eating lunch there, and just relaxing and taking part in the games, then definitely go for it.
-Better yet, if you want the full experience of Hobbitenango, then consider staying overnight so you can have unlimited access to the games, restaurant, bar, and above all — the views — when all the tourists leave to go home.

 I hope this guide to visiting Hobbitenango in Guatemala helps plan your visit!
-The park is definitely gaining in popularity and remains one of the best things to do in Antigua Guatemala.
-While there’s lots of room for improvement, you can definitely appreciate the efforts taken to bring this fantasy to this corner of the world.
+The park is definitely gaining in popularity and remains one of the best things to do in Antigua, Guatemala.

 SAVE THIS GUIDE TO HOBBITENANGO TO PINTEREST!